Quick finishing drill

 The objective of this drill is to practice dribbling and shooting at speed.
 Players will improve these skills:

 - Ball control at speed.
-Because teams are competing against each other under a time limit or to reach a target score, players must execute their movements quickly to increase the number of shots at goal.
+Because teams compete against each other under a time limit or to reach a target score, players must execute their movements quickly to increase the number of shots at goal.

 - Body position and balance.
-Players have to turn their body 180 degrees to shoot at speed.
+Players have to turn their bodies 180 degrees to shoot at speed.
 This requires good motor coordination.

 - Shooting accuracy.
 Ultimately, players have to score to win the game.
 Since the goals are small, this shooting drill encourages clinical finishing over power.